ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ```
 {:codeblock}

-### Rename a mount target of a file share
+### Renaming a mount target of a file share
 {: #rename-mount-target-api}

-Make a `PATCH /shares/$share_id/targets/$target_id` call to rename a mount target of a file share.
-For example:
+To rename a mount target of a file share, make a `PATCH /shares/$share_id/targets/$target_id` call to rename a mount target of a file share.

+For example, see the following call:

 ```curl
 curl -X PATCH \